 Owning and managing a small business is one tough job.
 You’re like the proverbial juggler trying to keep numerous balls in the air while making the whole show run smoothly.
 Meanwhile money is tight and your cash flow is uneven.
 If things don’t go your way, you can wind up with bad credit.
 If that has happened to you, there is still hope.
 Bad credit small business loans do exist.
-And they may be just the thing to help reverse your business fortunes.
+And a business loan to expand may be just the thing to help reverse your business fortunes.

 First of all, are you sure about your “bad credit” status?
 Or are you just making an assumption?
 Perhaps you applied for a small business loan from a bank recently, and they turned you down.
 That may not mean much.
 Unfortunately, being turned down by banks is pretty normal for small businesses.
 It doesn’t necessarily mean bad credit business loans are your only option.
 Maybe you simply need our small business lending team here at United Capital Source (UCS) to point you in another more viable direction.

 Today, there are numerous loan types and lenders just right for small businesses like yours.
 Even if you really do have bad credit.
 So let’s talk about that.
 Because there is no reason to let bad credit keep you from getting the business loans you need to expand.

 BECOME A BUSINESS CREDIT AFICIONADO

 OK, maybe “aficionado” is an overstatement.
 But, seriously, here at United Capital Source we meet many small business owners who don’t know how business credit works.
 That makes it all too easy to develop bad credit.
 I want to help you learn, so you can avoid making these mistakes.
 You can avoid bad credit and build your business faster.